Compare Hokitika Car Rental Deals

-There's a range of car hire companies operating at Hokitika Airport.
-The good news is that you'll find them all here.
-We bring together - meaning you don't have waste time trawling the Internet for options or pay exorbitant walk-up prices at the airport rental counter.
-Book now and save!
+There's a small number of car hire companies operating at Hokitika Airport.
+You'll find them all here and can easily compare their best deals in one place.
+This means you don't have waste time trawling the Internet looking for options.
+Or have to pay exorbitant walk-up prices at the airport rental counter.

 Maximum Choice.
 Best Deals.

 I tried Mates Rates after reading some positive reviews.
 Was not disappointed!
 You can spend a lot of time searching for a rental car, but found the best deal there

 Best deal we could find after looking at all the rental car websites.